6thfdwp/learning-thoughts/notes/crackintv/Algorithm.md

   Time: `O(V + E)`, V = number of nodes, since every node and edge will be explored in worst.
 O(1) < |E| < O(V^2) depends on how dense the graph is.
 V + E means whichever dominates.
 If it is very dense, E dominates, hence Time: O(V^2)

 - Dijkstra non-negative weight
   It is an enhanced BFS.
+Each node put in the Q will be associated with some value, (could be price, cost, time, traffic volume etc).
+The processing order for Q is based on the current min / max value.
+These value also gets updated (relaxed) if node is still in the Q (explored but not check its neighbours yet) when there is another optimal path found which yields better than current cost.

+  So need an efficient structure to constantly extract min/max node.
+When the node's value gets updated, it will also re-organise for next extraction.

-  Depends on structure we used to maintain a list of nodes that will be extracted next based on weight, also update their existing weight.
+  Depends on structure we used to maintain a list of nodes that will be extracted.
+It has different complexity.

 ### § Sorting and Searching